-Modern digital cameras are excellent at getting the exposure right almost all of the time.
-There are definitely times where you may want to override the automatic setting or choose a different shooting mode for a better exposure.
+You digital camera is already excellent at getting the exposure right almost all of the time.
+But, you're going to want to be able to override automatic setting or choose a different shooting mode for a more creative effect.
 Here's more about camera settings.

 Most people just blindly set their camera on Program or Automatic.
 That can be a mistake because each photographic situation should be treated differently.
 Here is more help for you to understand what determines good photo exposure.

 Figure if you have to use a different camera setting or add light with your camera's flash or other light source.